This is a preview of the content in our French Food Decoder app. Get the app to:

 200606 - Oies Gooses

 The Strasbourg pie mentioned in T.S.
-Eliot’s Book of Practical Cats (‘And you might now and then supply/Some caviar or Strasbourg pie’) was made with foie gras and once very popular with diplomats and Russian nobles.
+Eliot’s Book of Practical Cats (‘And you might now and then supply/Some caviar or Strasbourg pie’) was made with foie gras, and was once very popular with diplomats and Russian nobles.
 It was invented in 1782 by chef Jean-Joseph Klose.
 Today if you see Strasbourg pie on a menu, it will probably be a dessert made with plums.

 Poultry